lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ## Performing upgrades

+### Upgrading from leihs 2.9.14 to leihs 3.0.0

+This is a major upgrade that removes many dependencies from your leihs installation, but adds some others.

+Since the guide is pretty long, we have covered this on a separate page: [Upgrading-2.9.14-to-3.0.0].

 ### Upgrading from one 2.9.x version to another

 Make absolutely sure to **back up** your entire leihs installation as well as your entire leihs database before starting.